emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 First step, we need to create a chat UI component.

-You can build your own chat UI or you can use some open source libraries.
+In general, we can create our own chat UI our selves using simply React Native library.
+Also, there are a quite large amount of libraries dedicated to solve this issue themseves.
+For example here, we used [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) for our project.
-Here we will use [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) for our chat UI.
-We used this library for our project.
-In general, it's not bad but we have found some issues.
+Nevertheless, using this library would be more useful, it might also cause some recoverable problems UI and so on ...

 ```javascript